rust-stuco/lectures/week12/parallelism.md

 ```

 * When a thread touches a pixel, increment the pixel's associated `x`
-* Now each thread knows how many layers of paint on that pixel has
+* Now each thread knows how many layers of paint there are on that pixel

 ---